 Parent Training Services are designed to enable parents to achieve a better understanding of Epilepsy and how it affects their child’s developmental process.
 The service addresses what parents can do to promote the family’s adjustment to the disorder and what parenting tasks best enable the child to stabilize and adjust to the disorder.
-Parent support groups are part of this service; to provide and encourage a medium of dialog and a diversity of practical approaches to parenting from families who are experiencing similar adjustment and transition problems.
+Support services are provided to the entire family and family support groups can be arranged based on needs and interests.

 Family Member Counseling